li33893/meta-analysis/readme.md

 1. What is the post-intervention effect of unguided self-help CBT on adolescent depressive symptoms?
 2. Are intervention effects maintained at follow-up?
-3. How acceptable are unguided self-help CBT interventions, as reflected by differential dropout rates between intervention and control conditions?

 ### Exploratory Questions